 “How hard can it be?” asked Annabel with a smirk.
 “We simply sneak into the Resurrectionists’ secret hideout, find and assassinate Anthony Tidkins, break into the underground facility and walk out with their research, right under their noses.”

-“Well, when you put it that way…” said Kass.
+“Well, when you put it that way…” said Kas.

 “There’s one other detail,” said Palmer.